mcasey5216/email-templating/README.md

       td(style="#{tenpxPadding}")
         table(style="#{table}#{contents}")

-The benefit is that there is no external inliner program necessary to provide the format necessary to email templates, yet you still get the necessary convenience of a stylesheet that changes to properties of multiple tags at once.
+The benefit is that there is no external inliner program needed to provide the inline `CSS` format necessary to send a viable `HTML` email, yet you still get the convenience of a stylesheet.

 ## Possible Phases